egel-lang/egel-markdown/README.md

 ## Egel code

-Start egel code by beginning a line with `.egel`.
+Start Egel code by beginning a line with `.egel`.
 The rest of the line and all consecutive indented lines are code.

 ```